 New York Green Bank

-The community-scale solar market segment is for everyone, especially homes and businesses; utilities—including municipal utilities, electric cooperatives, and investor-owned utilities; community-based organizations; and solar developers.
+The distribution-scale solar market segment is for everyone, especially homes and businesses; utilities—including municipal utilities, electric cooperatives, and investor-owned utilities; community-based organizations; and solar developers.

 Procurement Scoping and Strategy